What Can You Write About if You Don’t Have Any Ideas?

 #3: Take a Writing Course or Class, or Join a Writers’ Group

-Whether it’s a two-hour workshop or a weeks-long programme, a writing course or class can be a great way to meet fellow writers, to learn new skills, and to explore new types of writing that you might not otherwise have considered.
+Whether it’s a two-hour workshop or a weeks-long programme, a creative writing course or class can be a great way to meet fellow writers, to learn new skills, and to explore new types of writing that you might not otherwise have considered.
 Just being around other writers, and setting aside time for writing, can help you feel more engaged with your writing life again.

 Another great option is to join a writers’ group.
 Even if you don’t have anything to contribute for critique to begin with, simply reading other people’s work and chatting with other writers about writing could help you feel more inspired.
 There are plenty of writers groups out there: you could look for a local in-person group or join an online one.

-Join Us on Facebook: If you’ve ever bought an Aliventures product (any guide, course, etc that I sell) then you’re automatically entitled to free lifetime membership of the Aliventures Club on Facebook.
+If you’ve ever bought an Aliventures product (any guide, course, etc that I sell) then you’re automatically entitled to free lifetime membership of the Aliventures Club on Facebook.
 It’s a private group of writers where you can chat about writing, tell us how you’re getting on, keep us posted on your writing goals, and share work-in-progress.

 #4: Explore the Ideas You DO Have